 Also be sure to check out some free coding classes for kids that pack a lot of fun.
 They can be a great way to test the waters!

 Pros: Get step by step guidance to get set up with a fun platform.
 Enjoy instruction from a live expert, and a small class size that fosters collaboration.

 Cons: There might not be dates that line up well for you.

-Why it’s the best: Build on existing passion!
+Why it’s the best online kids computer coding course: Build on existing passion!
 Students get to learn coding based on a game they already love playing.
 They'll build their creativity and critical thinking, and create something they're proud of.

 Cons: Used for a higher level of student, and not good for coding beginners.